+Also:

-Also: any other activity where there is an • exchange of fluids between partners; and any other activity where your skin comes in contact with a sore, bump or irritation of some kind on your partner.
-You're a smart guy, for sure So, do you know what symptoms I should look for if a potential sex partner is infected or if I might have an STI?
-Look for: What?
+- any other activity where there is an exchange of fluids between partners; and - any other activity where your skin comes in contact with a sore, bump or irritation of some kind on your partner.

+You're a smart guy, for sure

+So, do you know what symptoms I should look for if a potential sex partner is infected or if I might have an STI?

+Look for:

+- unusual sores or bumps in the genital area;

+- itching or irritation in the genital area;

+- abnormal discharge from the penis or vagina;

+- pain or burning when urinating;

+- among women, abdominal or pelvic pain (area below the belly button).

+- fever; and

+- asometimes no symptoms

+What?
 NO symptoms?
-I could have an STI and unusual sores of bumps in the genital area; not even know it? itching or irritation in the genital area; abnormal discharge from the penis or vagina; pain or burning when urinating; among women, abdominal or pelvic pain (area below the belly button). fever; and
+I could have an STI and not even know it?